migueldeicaza/TensorFlowSharp/README.md

 ## Running the test

-I am currently using Xamarin Studio on a Mac to do the development, but this should work on Windows with VS and Linux with MonoDevelop, there is nothing Xamarin specific here.
+I am currently using Visual Studio for Mac to do the development, but this should work on Windows with VS and Linux with MonoDevelop.

 Before the solution will run you will need the shared library generated to be on a location accessibly by the Mono runtime (for example /usr/local/lib).